nus-cs2103-AY1920S1/duke/docs/README.md

 <br/>

 ### 2. Adding a new event task
-An event task is similar to a to-do task, escept that it is associated with a particular location, the event location.
+An event task is similar to a to-do task, except that it is associated with a particular location, the event location.

 Event task can be added via the following format: event [event_name] /at [event_location]